woodylee1974/simple_sm/README.md

 DEBUG:StateMachine:[Device][plugged -- tick_event --> plugged]
 DEBUG:StateMachine:[Device][plugged -- unplug --> unplugged]
 ```
-Notice that, the log of performing function appears before the state transition log.
+Notice that, the log of performing function appears before the log of state transition.

 # How to use
 ## Define state table